Vandalic War: Advance on Carthage and the Battle of Ad Decimum

 Gelimer, in the meantime, upon learning of the Romans' arrival, immediately notified his brother Ammatas in Carthage to assemble the Vandal forces in the vicinity, as well as to execute Hilderic and his relatives, while his secretary Bonifatius was ordered to load the royal treasure on a ship and sail for Spain if the Romans won.
 Deprived of his best troops, which were with Tzazon, Gelimer contented himself with shadowing the northward march of the Roman army, all the while preparing a decisive engagement before Carthage, at a place called Ad Decimum ("at the tenth [milepost]") where he had ordered Ammatas to bring his forces.
 The Romans advanced through Thapsus, Leptis Parva and Hadrumetum to Grasse, where for the first time they engaged in a skirmish with the scouts of Gelimer's army.
 After exchanging blows, both parties retired to their camps.
 From Grasse, Belisarius turned his army westwards, cutting across the neck of the Cape Bon peninsula.
 This was the most dangerous part of the route to Carthage, with the fleet out of sight.

 Thus, on the morning of 13 September, the tenth day of the march from Caputvada, the Roman army approached Ad Decimum.
 There Gelimer planned to ambush and encircle them, using a force under his brother Ammatas to block their advance and engage them, while 2,000 men under his nephew Gibamund would attack their left flank, and Gelimer himself with the main army would attack from the rear and completely annihilate the Roman army.
-In the event, the three forces failed to synchronize exactly: Ammatas arrived early and was killed as he attempted a reconnaissance with a small force by the Roman vanguard, while Gibamund's force was intercepted by the Hunnic flank guard and was utterly destroyed with Gibamund being killed.
+In the event, the three forces failed to synchronize exactly: Ammatas arrived early and was killed by the Roman vanguard as he attempted a reconnaissance with a small force, while Gibamund's force was intercepted by the Hunnic flank guard and was utterly destroyed, with Gibamund being killed.
 Unaware of all this, Gelimer marched up with the main army and scattered the Roman advance forces present at Ad Decimum.
 Victory might have been his, but he then came upon his dead brother's body, and apparently forgot all about the battle.
-This gave Belisarius the time to rally his troops, come up with his main cavalry force and defeat the disorganized Vandals.
-Gelimer with the remainder of his forces fled westwards to Numidia.
-The Battle of Ad Decimum ended in a crushing Roman victory, and Carthage lay open and undefended before Belisarius.
+This gave Belisarius time to rally his troops, bring up his main cavalry force, and defeat the disorganized Vandals.
+Gelimer, with the remainder of his forces, fled westwards to Numidia.
+The Battle of Ad Decimum thus ended in a crushing Roman victory, and Carthage lay undefended before Belisarius.